Hey, fellow pet lovers!

 - Lastly, get a GPS collar and sign up for a PetHub accont.

-The last thing I suggest doing if you live in America is considering signing up for a PetHub account, from what I’ve read while researching today’s post they seem like a really great company who is dedicated to reuniting lost pets with their worried owners as quickly as possible.
-Another potential safeguard is to get a GPS collar or tag but I wouldn’t ever suggest leaving any collar on your pet unsupervised as it could get stuck on something and potentially choke your pet when your not there, so never ever leave your pet unattended with a collar on!
+The last thing I suggest doing if you live in America is considering signing up for a PetHub account, from what I’ve read while researching today’s post they seem like a great company dedicated to reuniting lost pets with their worried owners as quickly as possible.
+Another potential safeguard is to get a GPS collar or tag.
+Still, I wouldn’t ever suggest leaving any collar on your pet unsupervised as it could get stuck on something and potentially choke your pet when your not there, so never leave your pet unattended with a collar on!